Seek Returns logo

 Min

-ABT vs. SHEL: A comparison of their Interest Coverage against their respective Medical - Devices and Oil & Gas Integrated industry benchmarks.
+ABT vs. SHEL: A comparison of their Interest Coverage Ratio (TTM) against their respective Health Care Equipment & Supplies and Oil, Gas & Consumable Fuels industry benchmarks.

 Financial Strength at a Glance